oanda/iOSNetworkingWithOandaApi/README.md

                  NSLog(@"Failure");
              }];

 * Using the obtained account ID, <b>call createOrderForAccount:...success:failure:</b> to make a order request.
-A successful network request would return an NSDictionary, and you could extract the <b>id</b> key value for later use (eg. quote the status of the order, make changes, cancel the order, etc.)
+A successful network request would return an NSDictionary, and you could extract the order's <b>id</b> key value for later use (eg. quote the status of the order, make changes, cancel the order, etc.)

             [self.networkDelegate createOrderForAccount:gAccountId
                                           symbol:@"EUR/GBP"